piured/courel/README-doxy.md

 ## Combos

-Combos is a greedy gimmick that affects the combo contribution property of `SingleNotes` which can be accesed through the method `GetCombo`.
+Combos is a greedy gimmick that affects the combo contribution property of [SingleNote](@ref Courel.Loader.Notes.Hold)s which can be accesed through the method [GetCombo](@ref Courel.Loader.Notes.SingleNote.GetCombo).
 It is important that with independence of the combos value, notes are always judged once.
-The value of each `GimmickPair` determines the amount of combo contribution that each `SingleNote` will have.
-A value of 1 will make each `SingleNote` contribute 1 to the combo, a value of 2 will make each `SingleNote` contribute 2 to the combo, and so on.
+The value of each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) determines the amount of combo contribution that each [SingleNote](@ref Courel.Loader.Notes.SingleNote) will have.
+A value of 1 will make each [SingleNote](@ref Courel.Loader.Notes.SingleNote) contribute 1 to the combo, a value of 2 will make each [SingleNote](@ref Courel.Loader.Notes.SingleNote) contribute 2 to the combo, and so on.

-You must always return a non-empty list in the `GetCombos` method of the `IChart` interface, even if you are not using this property.
+You must always return a non-empty list in the [GetCombos](@ref Courel.Loader.IChart.GetCombos) method of the [IChart](@ref Courel.Loader.IChart) interface, even if you are not using this property.

 In the example below, we modified the Combos gimmick definition by adding a combo change at beat 4 with a value of 2: